Toyota Tacoma: Styling

-The interior of the pickup has been changed as well.
-Using a handlebar theme, Toyota made the interior of the Tacoma more luxurious and added a larger touchscreen display as well as a new instrument panel.
-Soft-touch materials also replaced the previous generation's hard plastics.
-A leather option was added.
-Toyota has also used an acoustic windshield, better insulated doors, as well as more weather stripping to reduce road and wind noise.
-For the first time Toyota will offer dual climate control in the Tacoma.
+For the interior of the Tacoma, Toyota incorporated a handlebar theme and introduced a larger touchscreen display and a new instrument panel.
+The previous generation's hard plastics were replaced with soft-touch materials, and a leather option was introduced.
+Toyota improved sound insulation with an acoustic windshield, better insulated doors, and additional weather stripping to reduce road and wind noise.
+Dual climate control was introduced for the first time in the Tacoma.

-Unlike the 2nd generation models, the steering wheel controls in the 2016 and 2017 models had reduced functionality, and therefore impaired convenience when attempting to browse phone Contacts / Favorite Contacts.
-The steering wheel D-pad controls are no longer linked to the Entune system for the purposes of browsing and selecting contacts.
-Instead, the driver must rely on voice controls, or must reach over to the center console display and adjust the Entune system through the capacitive touchscreen to browse and select the appropriate contact to place a phone call.
-Furthermore, D-pad controls no longer offer the ability to scroll through lists of songs during USB or Bluetooth music playback.
-The driver must use the touch screen to select new albums/artists/songs.
-These limitations were removed for the 2018 model year onward.
+Unlike the second-generation models, the 2016 and 2017 Tacoma steering wheel controls had reduced functionality, limiting convenience when browsing phone contacts or selecting songs.
+The steering wheel D-pad controls were no longer linked to the Entune system for browsing and selecting contacts or scrolling through music lists.
+Instead, drivers had to rely on voice controls or use the center console display's capacitive touchscreen.
+These limitations were removed starting with the 2018 model year.

 2020 facelift

-For the 2020 model year, the Tacoma received a facelift.
+In the 2020 model year, the Tacoma received a facelift, which included exterior updates.

-In addition to the exterior facelift, there were new added technologies inside.
-These include Apple CarPlay, Android Auto and Amazon Alexa capability.
-On the SR5 model and higher, there is a power-adjustable driver's seat and on the Tacoma Limited Double Cab, there's a new Panoramic View Monitor for 360-degree bird's eye views of the truck's immediate surroundings.
+Inside, new technologies were introduced, including wired Apple CarPlay, Android Auto, and Amazon Alexa capability.
+The SR5 model and higher trims featured a power-adjustable driver's seat, while the Tacoma Limited Double Cab offered a new Panoramic View Monitor providing a 360-degree bird's-eye view of the truck's surroundings.

 Technical

-Toyota offers a 2.7-liter I4 engine paired with a 5-speed manual (MY2016-17) or 6-speed automatic transmission, and a 3.5-liter V6 engine paired with a 6-speed manual or 6-speed automatic transmission.
-The 3.5 V6 can run on a simulated Atkinson cycle using VVT-iW, and feature Toyota's D-4S system which allows it to switch from port injection to direct injection based on driving conditions.
+Toyota offers a 2.7-liter 2TR-FE I4 engine paired with a 5-speed manual (MY2016-17) or 6-speed automatic transmission, and a 3.5-liter 2GR-FKS V6 engine paired with a 6-speed manual or 6-speed automatic transmission.
+The 3.5-liter V6 can run on a simulated Atkinson cycle using VVT-iW, and feature Toyota's D-4S system which allows it to switch from port injection to direct injection based on driving conditions.